mdavids/rfc/content/draft-davids-forsalereg-08.md

 # Privacy Considerations {#privacy}

 The use of the '\_for-sale' leaf node name publicly indicates the intent to sell a domain name.
-Domain owners should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.
+Domain holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.

 There is a risk of data scraping, such as email addresses and phone numbers.